Code-the-Dream-School/intro-to-programming-2025/assignments/13FetchAPI.md

      - hint: appendChild method
  - [ ] Save and refresh your browser _(or just check your browser for changes if using live extension)_
    - You should see your list of repositories beneath the "Projects" heading on your portfolio site

+#### Style your Repository List
+ - [ ] Open your `index.css` file
+ - [ ] Use flexbox (or grid) to style your list of repositories

 **_By the end of this assignment, you should have a working API fetch to your GitHub account and be able to see a list of your repository names in the Projects section of your portfolio.
-Were there to be a server error during the API fetch, your site would return an error message._**
+Were there to be a server error during the API fetch, your site would return an error message.
+Your project list should be styled using flexbos or grid._**
 </details>

 ## Open API Project begins